fgdrf/udig-platform/docs/user/en/reference/Snapping.rst

 In the above image the vertex would snap to the red point feature, as long as the correct snap behaviour is set.
 The red circle in the image indicates the area that will be searched.
-The snap radius can be set in the :doc:`Edit Tool Preferences` or by holding :kbd:`ALT` while rotating the mouse wheel.
+The snap radius can be set in the :doc:`/reference/tool_preferences/Edit Tool Preferences` or by holding :kbd:`ALT` while rotating the mouse wheel.

 .. note::
    One of the edit tools must be active to set the snap radius using the mouse tool.

 .. tip::
-   The color of the snap area can be set in the :doc:`Edit Tool Preferences`.
+   The color of the snap area can be set in the :doc:`/reference/tool_preferences/Edit Tool Preferences`.
 The feedback color indicates the color of the snap area.